 Weight Teasing and Its Effect on Adolescent Wellbeing

-Weight teasing is a sensitive topic that many parents encounter from their children, and it is prevalent among different family members and friends.
-It can range from fun- teasing to more severe weight-based teasing.
-Even if the weight teasing is meant to be funny, it can have negative effects on emotional well-being of teenagers.
-The effects of weight-based teasing can vary depending on the child’s coping mechanisms.
-Some teenagers may not respond to weight-based teasing well and this can have significant effects on their emotional wellbeing.
+Weight teasing is a sensitive topic that many parents encounter from their children.
+It is prevalent among different family members and friends.
+This teasing can range from fun- teasing to more severe weight-based teasing.
+Even if the weight teasing is meant to be funny, it can have negative effects on the emotional well-being of teenagers.
+However, the effects of weight-based teasing can vary depending on the child’s coping mechanisms.
+Some teenagers may not respond to weight-based teasing well.
+As a result, this can have significant effects on their emotional well-being.

-I present here one research study that was done to explore the association between weight-based teasing and emotional wellbeing among adolescents.
+I present here one research study.
+It was done to explore the association between weight-based teasing and emotional well-being among adolescents.

 The Study

 A study was conducted a few years ago to determine the association between weight-based teasing and body dissatisfaction, self-esteem, depression, and suicidal ideation among adolescents.
 The researchers sent surveys to children in seventh to tenth grade in various schools in the Minnesota area.
-This study was a subset of a bigger project, the Eating among Teens project, which examined 221 survey items and different parameters.
-This subset of the survey examined the association between weight-based teasing and body satisfaction, and it asked two questions:
+This study was a subset of a bigger project.
+The project was called the Eating among Teens project, which examined 221 survey items and different parameters.
+This subset of the survey examined the association between weight-based teasing and body satisfaction.
+Furthermore, it asked two questions:

 Have you ever been teased or made fun of by other kids or family members because of your weight?